- Home

 Because vitamin B2 is found naturally in a variety of foods, deficiency is relatively rare in developed countries.

-That said, there are a number of factors and conditions that can increase a person’s risk of becoming deficient.
+That said, several factors and conditions can increase a person’s risk of becoming deficient.
 This includes…

 - Excessive alcohol intake – drinking large amounts of alcohol can make it difficult to get enough vitamin B2 in the diet and can also reduce absorption of the vitamins you do ingest.